 #2.
 You can’t use fiat currency with a wallet

-As a rule, at the time of writing, you can’t buy crypto using fiat currencies in your wallet.
+As a rule, at the time of writing, you can’t buy crypto using fiat currencies with your wallet.

 For instance, you can’t open a crypto wallet and just transfer some dollars to it and buy Bitcoin.